Modernising infrastructure in Antarctica

 We’ve gained thorough and vital end user input through meetings, workshops and one-to-ones to ensure the masterplan and assessment study addresses the specific needs of the station users.
 This has included reduced fuel usage, maintenance costs, snow clearance and manual handling.
 We have also addressed the needs of improving station liveability and interaction between teams.

-The redevelopment of Rothera includes a new, larger wharf necessary to accommodate the new RRS Sir David Attenborough.
+The redevelopment of Rothera included a new, larger wharf necessary to accommodate the new RRS Sir David Attenborough.
 At 128m long the new ship is 30m longer and with greater draught than its predecessors.
-The new wharf will also have a crane and enhanced cargo handling facilities to accelerate relief times and improve facilities for the deployment of small boats and gliders for scientific use.
-As part of the BAS sustainability strategy the new wharf construction will make use of existing rock fill and a digital model developed by BAM helps to visualize the planned construction sequence.
+The new wharf features a larger crane and enhanced cargo handling facilities to accelerate relief times and improve facilities for the deployment of small boats and gliders for scientific use.
+As part of the BAS sustainability strategy, the new wharf construction made use of existing rock fill and the structure has an increased design life.
+Ensuring the construction on site went to plan, a digital model developed by BAM visualized the planned construction sequence, and helped to ensure the wharf was delivered on time.

-A glimpse into the first successful construction season of the new wharf
+A glimpse into construction of the new Rothera wharf

 Wharf geotechnical site assessments